CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### 10. Common Room

-This area functions as the Redbrands' central command and gathering space.
+This area functions as the Lavender Lancers' central command and gathering space.
 When official business isn't in session, it transforms into a common area where the fortress's guards can unwind during their off hours.

 If a character listens at the door with a successful DC 10 Wisdom (Perception) check, they can overhear the villains inside immersed in a knucklebones game.
 This results in a mysterious clinking noise, followed by exclamations, moans, and a sudden chatter of voices as bets are settled.
 If the party abruptly enters the room, they automatically take the occupants by surprise.